Stephen-c-Kelly/WorldLeaderQuiz/README.md

 #### Stretch Goals

+- *Gameplay Card Detail View* - add counter with number of cards remaining (optional).
 - I'd like to implement animation to smooth the transition between cards.
 - I'd like to implement animation to make the correct/incorrect options more interesting/delightful.
-- I'd like to leverage an API or a Google Sheet to more easily update the names of the leaders after elections
+- I'd like to leverage an API or a Google Sheet to more easily update the names of the leaders after elections.
 - I'd like to include vector outlines of each country.
 - I'd like to integrate a 'countdown' option with a  countdown clock.
 - I'd like to integrate a 'hard' option to make the 3 incorrect choices more difficult (maybe they can be the names of the countrie's former leader, or they can be other notable figures from that country).
-- I'd like to include links to youtube videos showing how to pronounce each leader's name.
+- I'd like to include links to YouTube videos showing how to pronounce each leader's name.

 #### Pseudo Code